spang/search-101/README.md

 2.7!*

-In addition to Python 2.7 and your favourite text editor, you should install [virtualenv](http://www.virtualenv.org/) virtualenv on your machine using `pip install virtualenv` (Mac and Linux users will need to prefix the command with `sudo`, or Linux users can install using your distro's package manager, `sudo apt-get install python-virtualenv` on Debian/Ubuntu.)
+In addition to Python 2.7 and your favourite text editor, you should install [virtualenv](http://www.virtualenv.org/) on your machine using `pip install virtualenv` (Mac and Linux users will need to prefix the command with `sudo`, or Linux users can install using your distro's package manager, `sudo apt-get install python-virtualenv` on Debian/Ubuntu.)

 From there: